Sugar Intake Calculator

 WHO vs. AHA Guidelines

 The WHO recommends less than 10% of calories from free sugars (added + honey + juice), with a conditional recommendation of less than 5% for additional health benefits.
 The AHA sets absolute limits: 25 g for women and 36 g for men.
-Both organizations agree that current intake levels are too high and that reduction would yield significant public health benefits.
+Both organizations agree that typical intake levels are too high and that reduction would yield significant public health benefits.
 For practical purposes, aiming for the stricter limit is best for long-term health.

 Sources & Methodology